jaqobb/namemc/README.md

 ```

 ### End
 That's all!
-Thank you for using NameMCAPI!
+Thank you for using NameMC-API!